 Also known as the Marriage Protection Act, Proposition 8 would amend the state constitution to limit marriage to a man and a woman.
 If passed, it would overturn the California Supreme Court decision that made the state only the second in the U.S. to legalize same-sex marriage.

-Field Poll director Mark DiCamillo said the poll showed that Attorney General Jerry Brown's July 25 decision to
+Field Poll director Mark DiCamillo said the poll showed that Attorney General Jerry Brown's July 25 decision to change the proposed amendment's phrasing to reflect that same-sex marriage was now legal played a role in eroding public support for the measure.

 Before the Supreme Court issued its sweeping decision on May 15, the referendum's sponsors qualified it for the November ballot under the title "Limit on Marriage."
 Its original summary was confined to the exact language that would be inserted into the constitution: "Only marriage between a man and a woman is valid or recognized in California."